AMWA-TV/info-006/docs/Device implementation How To.md

 **Subscribe to Change Event for the `right-gain` Parameter**

-Add a subscription notification to changes on the `right-gain` parameter by opening a second  connection in WebSocket King Client.
-Paste in the WebSocket for the NCMN and click `Connect`.
-Next paste in the JSON formatted command to open a new Session to the NCMN.
-Next copy and paste the command below to subscribe for changes to the `right-gain` SetPoint parameter.
-Note that the command being issues it directed to the Subscription Manager's (oid 5) method 3m1 which is described in the tutorial section of this document.
+Add a subscription notification to changes on the `right-gain` control by sending a subscription command to the SubscriptionManager.
+Paste in the JSON formatted command below to subscribe for changes.
+Note that the command being issues it directed to the Subscription Manager's (oid 5) method (3m1) which is described in the tutorial section of this document.

 ```
 {